EO-College/sarbian/DEVEL.md

 ### `package-*.sh`

-Scripts to download and compile source code and create a Debian packages.
+Scripts to download and compile source code and create Debian packages.